marcdumais-work/vscode-trace-server/README.md

 1. Use the `Trace Server: stop` command once ready to kill both processes, stopping the server.
 1. Alternatively, exiting the application should automatically stop the started server if any.

-The above runs the trace server using defaults based on [Incubator's][server] (README).
+Currently, there is no check if the start/stop commands were successful; `ps` can be used.

 * `Trace Server: (re)start` can also be used if willing to stop then (re)start the server.
 * `Trace Server: (re)start` stops the previously started server if any; to use with care.
 * `Trace Server: stop` used upon no previously started server does nothing.

-Currently, there is no check if the start/stop commands were successful; `ps` can be used.

 ## Development